 The principles in martial arts provide the key to overcoming some of the psychological challenges of addiction.
 Martial arts focus on discipline, which provides the stubborn will to fight addiction even when the subconscious mind is making it difficult.
 Applying the principles and continuing to use martial arts will help clear the mind of stress, trauma, and other thoughts.
 When the mind is free from the cravings, it is easier to avoid the drug in the future.

 The other key element is the confidence that develops after taking martial arts.
 Since the lessons will provide self-defense skills and physical strength, it is easier to maintain self-esteem and feel confident.
 That increased sense of well-being can provide healing to the mind after trauma, emotional conditions, or the fight against addiction.

 Martial arts are useful tools for healing during addiction treatment.
-At Best Drug Rehabilitation, the martial arts groups, Tai Chi, Wing-Chun, Kenpo, and Boxing, combined provides the tools to heal the mind and body.
+The martial arts therapy groups, Tai Chi, Wing-Chun, Kenpo, and Boxing, combined provides the tools to heal the mind and body.
 Depending on personal health and the situation, the best type of martial art will vary.
 Regardless of the particular practice, the body and mind will heal by applying the principles taught in this group.